e04/go-irl/README.md

 If it cannot be started, make sure OBS is running and scene setup is complete.

-If the port is already occupied and cannot be started, edit the script to change the port number.
+If the port is already occupied and cannot be started, change the port number.

 ---